baguapro/linqcpp/README.md

 ```
 The library will figure out at compile time the type returned by the *'extract'* so
-there will be no impact to runtime performance. (see [2] for lib and manual code
+there will be no impact to runtime performance.
-discussion)

 ### extract multiple data points
 ```cpp